Dave-team/Knowledge-base/Principles.md

     - We don't know what tomorrow will bring which is exciting.
 And then we'll always aim to make today better than yesterday and face the days with great enthusiasm.
     - Creating lasting memories with people we love
     - Family, friends, love, experiences, health, career and other than those, it's the little things: sex, hugs, nice drinks, good food, good books / films, good workouts
+    - "Life is not a problem to solve but a reality to experiencence"
 - Be experimental in life: try things and test if they improve my quality of life
 - Think bigger picture: it’s not about where you are currently; it is about where you are going.
 By focusing on the bigger picture, you realize your current problem is tiny in the grand scheme of things
 - Even when you are doing everything well and have achieved great things, you may still be lost.
 If that is the case, go from doing things for yourself to helping others.
 This is where real fulfillment lies